Teun/thenBy.js/README.md

 );
 ```

+If an element doesn't have the property defined, it will sort like the empty string ("").
+Typically, this will be at the top.

 ### Sort by unary functions
 You can also pass a function that takes a single item and returns its sorting key.
 ```